 In partnership with the NICIE Board of Directors, I have a corporate responsibility for setting objectives, agreeing priorities, and implementing ministerial policy.
-The BoD, and I, as the NICIE Accounting Officer and the staff of NICIE, developed and agreed a business plan for the 2021-2022 year, which was formally approved by DE.
+The BoD, and I, as the NICIE Accounting Officer and the staff of NICIE, developed and agreed a business plan for the 2022-2023 year, which was formally approved by DE.

 The Business Plan was regularly reviewed along with key risks associated with the delivery of NICIE's objectives throughout the year.
-A mid-term six-month evaluation report to 30.9.2021 and year end evaluation provided updated progress reports on the achievements of NICIE for the 12 months to 31.3.2022 to both the BoD and DE and taking into consideration the impact of COVID -19 global pandemic.
+A mid-term six-month evaluation report to 30.9.2022 and year end evaluation provided updated progress reports on the achievements of NICIE for the 12 months to 31.3.2023 to both the BoD and DE.